graphcore/tensorflow/GRAPHCORE_BUILD.md

 The default compilation option `-march=native` optimizes the generated code for your machine's CPU type.
 However, if building TensorFlow for a different CPU type, you can use a more specific optimization option.
-For example, the Graphcore TensorFlow distributed in the Poplar SDK is built with `-march=skylake-avx512`.
+For example, the Graphcore TensorFlow packages distributed in the Poplar SDK are built with:
+* `-march=skylake-avx512` for the Intel package,
+* `-march=znver1` for the AMD package.
 See the GCC manual for more information.

 ### Building against custom PopLibs